buggyrace/buggy-race-about/docs/running/database-backup.md

 You'll need to know the name of your app and possibly that of its database too (`APP_NAME` and `DATABASE_ID` in the examples below).
 The app name is clearly displayed when you log into your Heroku account.
-The database ID is shown as the name of the Heroku PostGreSQL "Add-on", and will look something like `postrgresql-banana-123`.
+The database ID is shown as the name of the Heroku PostgreSQL "Add-on", and will look something like `postrgresql-banana-123`.

 If you don't provide a database ID, Heroku should use your app's default